CaptainDario/RPI-Zero-MagicMirror/README.md

 # RPI-Zero-MagicMirror for ~40€
 A 40€ Magic mirror using a raspberry pi zero W.
 Prices always fluctuate a little bit.
-Therefore when you are reading this it is more like 45€.
+Therefore when you are reading this it could be like 45-50€.
 This guide will explain how to set up the MagicMirror2 OS on a raspberry pi zero.

 ## Hardware required for the Mirror: